Economists raise inflation projections, lower growth forecasts in first MAS survey since Iran war

 No economists predict any change to the width of the band.

-Before the April meeting, MAS had held its settings steady since July 2025, after two consecutive easing moves in January and April 2025.
+Before the April meeting, MAS had held its settings steady since July 2025, after easing in January and April 2025.

 Risks to outlook

-In the June survey, a potential bursting of the artificial intelligence bubble was also cited by a smaller share of economists, at 60 per cent, down from 66.7 per cent.
+In the June survey, a potential bursting of the AI bubble was also cited by a smaller share of economists, at 60 per cent, down from 66.7 per cent.

-For upside risks to Singapore’s outlook, the tech cycle was the most cited.
-All respondents cited it, up from 94.4 per cent in March, with 80 per cent placing it as the top upside risk.
+For upside risks to Singapore’s outlook, the tech cycle was cited by all respondents, up from 94.4 per cent in March; 80 per cent placed it as the top upside risk in the latest survey.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.